dk588/CodingGameExtension/README.md

 ## Limitations
 It only works for C# and Python project but can easily be improved for others languages.
 In case you close the firefox window, you need to restart Visual Studio.
 It's not a Visual Studio Code extension.
+Session cookies management is hazardous

 ----------
 Please report bug or improvment request in [Github Issues](https://github.com/dk588/CodingGameExtension/issues)